 Some folks like all things related to sports.
 Others enjoy cars.
 You can be sure that there is an appreciated “thing” for most people.
-For me, not only do I enjoy Scotch whisky, but I relish in the vintage mementos of antiquity.
+Me?
+Not only do I enjoy whisky, but I relish the vintage mementos of antiquity.
 Now, I’m not talking about baseball cards or vintage beer coasters.
 I’m thinking a little more significant and a little further back.

-For example, I own the last will and testament of a French knight, notarized 17 July A.D.
+For example, I own a French knight’s last will and testament, notarized 17 July A.D.
 1493.
-Yep, that’s one year after Columbus discovered America.
-Oh yeah, and the dear Reverend Doctor Martin Luther, the master of the Reformation, was only nine years old (as he was born 10 November A.D.
-1483).
+Indeed, that was one year after Columbus discovered America.
+Oh yeah, and the dear Reverend Doctor Martin Luther, the master of the Reformation, was only nine years old, having been born on 10 November A.D.
+1483.

 So, why do I own things like these?
-Well, I guess because in many ways, they are tangible remnants of days gone by where particular crafts mattered, and not just because they were essential for the benefit of society, but because each artisan attending to his vocation was working skillfully toward a narrative of worth.
-They weren’t just making something, they were making something good, and they would be remembered by it.
+Well, I guess because, in many ways, they are tangible remnants of days gone by when particular crafts mattered, and not just because they were essential for the benefit of society, but because each artisan attending to his or her vocation was working skillfully toward a narrative of worth.
+They weren’t just making something; they were making something good, and they would be remembered for it.
 You just don’t see this anymore.
 Take a look at your mortgage papers from Chase Bank.
-Not exactly something your family would consider as an heirloom.
+Not exactly something your family would consider an heirloom.

 But having made the statement, “You just don’t see this anymore,” I shan’t be frivolous with my words and leave the impression that The Balvenie is to be included in the sweeping conclusion.
 Oh no. These guys are artisans.
 They make good whisky.
 And they will remain and be remembered for it.
 The Single Barrel Sherry Cask is a perfect example.

-The nose of this wonderful edition is absolutely sublime, delivering by its deep, dark pour a virtual “Hermitage” of delights.
+This superb edition’s nose is sublime, delivering a virtual Hermitage of delights with its deep, dark pour.
 Almost immediately does the canvas set before the visitor a base context of crisp sherry and warmed sugar-fruits.
 A drop of water reveals carmeled chocolate.

-The palate is equally exquisite, giving over the same luscious pleasures offered in the nosing, except adding to the landscape a gentle bit of spice, maybe cinnamon, and a salty hue.
+The palate is equally exquisite, giving over the same luscious pleasures offered in the nosing, except adding a gentle bit of spice, maybe cinnamon, and a salty hue to the landscape.

-With a drop of water, the finish is carried from short to medium in length while leaving only the carmeled chocolate behind.
+The finish is carried from short to medium in length with a drop of water, leaving only the carmeled chocolate behind.